How to clean a BBQ: tips and tricks recommended by grill and cleaning experts

 It’s much easier to scrub off any residual grease or food from the grill surface while it’s still hot.
 Be sure to wear protective clothing for the 'burn off', or at least old clothes, because it is likely that anything you are wearing will smell of smoke and have traces of old BBQ food remnants by the end of this step.

 "While your barbecue is still hot, brush the cooking grates with a T-brush as this will remove any leftover residue or detritus left behind from the burn off," explains Dan.

 Just like when you clean the oven, always ensure that the grill is no more than moderately hot.
 Never clean the grill while it is scorching hot and always allow it to cool to a safe temperature first.

 Step 3: Disassemble

 He adds at this point: "We would definitely recommend using rubber gloves for this part!
 Once complete, place all clean parts back into the barbecue.
-Make sure you don’t jet wash or put components in the dishwasher as this can cause some parts to rust."
+Make sure you don’t jet wash or put components in the dishwasher (a big dishwasher mistake) as this can cause some parts to rust."

 Step 4: Clean the outside

 Clean the outside of the BBQ with a cloth and specialist enamel and stainless steel cleaners that will leave your barbecue gleaming, because you want the outside to reflect how clean the inside now is – like when you take pride in cleaning your windows.

 Dan adds: "For the best shine I use a clean microfiber cloth for buffing.
 Once all this is done, you are ready and raring to go for your next garden party!"